 Yanking yourself back in shape has never been so easy with our game-changing fitness app!
 Start transforming your life with BetterMe!

 What Are The Benefits Of Losing 10% Of Your Body Weight?

-According to the Center for Diseases Control and Prevention, the benefits of losing 5% of your body weight are the same as those of 10% of your overall mass.
-An important fact to note, however, if that the more weight you lose the more the health benefits.
-I.e., the person who loses 10% of their weight will experience a higher rate of the same benefits that the one who only loses 5%.
+According to the Center for Diseases Control and Prevention, the benefits of losing 5% of your body weight are the same as 10%.
+However, an important fact to note is that the more weight you lose, the more beneficial it can be for your health.
+I.e., someone who loses 10% of his weight will experience a higher rate of the same benefits than the one who only loses 5%.